-Here at Floret we plant tens of thousands of tulips each year.
+Here at Floret we plant tens of thousands of tulips each autumn.
 There are a few different methods for growing these showy spring bloomers, depending on whether you simply want to add color to your spring landscape or harvest them in abundance as cut flowers.
-No matter how you plant them, be sure to pick a spot that gets full sun and doesn’t have any standing water, since really wet soils will encourage disease and rot.
+No matter how you plant them, be sure to pick a spot that gets full sun and doesn’t have any standing water, since really wet soil will encourage disease and rot.

 In the garden, tulips make the most impact when planted en masse.
-For a real show, I recommend ditching the bulb planter, instead planting clumps of 10 bulbs.
-Simply dig out a generous circle of soil, about 6 inches (15 cm) deep, mix in a little organic bulb fertilizer and compost, and then plant your bulbs roughly three times as deep as they are tall.
+For a real show, I recommend ditching the bulb planter, instead planting clumps of at least 10 bulbs.
+Simply dig out a generous circle of soil, about 6 in (15 cm) deep, mix in a little organic bulb fertilizer and compost, and then plant your bulbs roughly three times as deep as they are tall.

 Once the bulbs are in, water them deeply, letting the drench fill at least half full with water, which encourages vigorous root growth, in turn producing even larger flowers.
 Backfill the trench, mulch the top with an inch or 2 (2.5 to 5 cm) of compost and lay down irrigation lines, watering deeply a few times throughout the winter.
 It’s really quite simple!

 Tulips can also be grown in bulb crates and forced into flower during the winter months in a heated greenhouse.
 However, this technique requires prechilled bulbs and quite a bit of precision.
 To be honest, we’re still trying to master the art ourselves.
 Once I get it figured out, though, I’ll be sure to share our secrets.

 For the longest vase life, harvest when the flowers are still in bud, with just a hint of color showing on the outer petals.